-They say you’ll always remember your first time and this was mine.
-My first alone time in the zone.
-Having visited years previously on a day trip from Kiev which involved a coach load of us crunching noisily over glass under the watchful eyes of our accompanying guides.
-This time was to be different.
+This was to be my first alone time in the zone.
+Having visited years previously on a day trip from Kyiv which involved a coach load of us crunching noisily over glass under the watchful eyes of our accompanying guides.
+This time was going to be different.

 Soon after I made a mental note to obtain my guides mobile phone number just in case I managed to fall down a hole (or got really lonely).

-On the upper floors birch trees now grow, having taken root in damp floors once protected by full length windows.
+On the upper floors birch trees now grow, having taken root in damp floors once protected by full-length windows.
 Windows were frequently broken during the decontamination of Pripyat, not just through vandalism, but to prevent the buildup of radiation in enclosed spaces.
-The metal frames of these windows stolen long ago.
+The metal frames of these windows were stolen long ago.
 Many of the marble tiles that once clad the foyer have also vanished.

-I managed to somehow miss the theatre prop room, with its paintings of Lenin and dignitaries, on my first visit so I was sure to pay it a visit second time around and, although like the majority of Pripyat it has seen better days, it didn’t disappoint.
+I managed to somehow miss the theatre prop room, with its paintings of Lenin and dignitaries, on my first visit so I ensured I found it on my second.
+Although like much of Pripyat it has seen better days, it didn’t disappoint.